Mary MacKillop: Recognition

 In the week leading up to her canonisation, the Australian federal government announced that it was protecting the use of MacKillop's name for commercial purposes.
 According to a statement from the office of the Prime Minister of Australia, Julia Gillard, the only other individual Australian whose name has similar protection is Australian cricket legend Sir Donald Bradman.
 Australia Post issued an official postage stamp to recognise MacKillop's canonisation.

 An estimated 8,000 Australians were present in Vatican City to witness the ceremony.
 The Vatican Museum held an exhibition of Aboriginal art to honour the occasion titled "Rituals of Life".
 The exhibition contained 300 artifacts which were on display for the first time since 1925.

 MacKillop is remembered in numerous ways, particularly in Australia.
 Things named for her include the electoral district of MacKillop in South Australia and several MacKillop colleges.
 In 1985, the Sisters of St Joseph approached one of Australia's foremost rose growers to develop the Mary MacKillop Rose.
 MacKillop was the subject of the first of the "Inspirational Australians" one dollar coin series, released by the Royal Australian Mint in 2008.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

 Several Australian composers have written sacred music to celebrate MacKillop.
 For the occasion of her beatification the MacKillop Secretariat commissioned eight composers in 1994 to write some of the first liturgical hymns to MacKillop.
 These were published in 1995 by the Secretariat as an anthology entitled If I Could Tell The Love of God.
 Hymns specifically used in St Mary of the Cross celebrations include A Saint for Today and Mary MacKillop, Woman of Australia by Josephite Sister Margaret Cusack and If I Could Tell The Love of God, In Love God Leads Us and Psalm 103 by Jesuit Priest Christopher Willcock.

 In 2009 Nicholas Buc was commissioned by the Shire of Glenelg to write an hour-long cantata mass for the centenary of the death of MacKillop.
 It was premiered by the Royal Melbourne Philharmonic in Portland, Victoria.
 The Mass of Mary McKillop is a setting for congregational singing, composed by Joshua Cowie.

+In 2018 The University of Scranton in Scranton, Pennsylvania renamed a residence hall after Mary MacKillop.
+The building which used to be McCormick Hall is now MacKillop Hall.